-After the first Minot’s Ledge Lighthouse was destroyed by a storm on April 16, 1851, Scituate regained temporary importance and received a Fresnel lens in 1855.
-After a sturdier Minot’s Ledge Lighthouse was built of granite, Scituate Lighthouse was decommissioned in August 1859 and the property was leased.
-Scituate’s lantern room and Fresnel lens were moved to Minot Light, and a minor beacon was installed at the end of the breakwater extending to the south from Cedar Point.
-An 1890 newspaper article reported that for years a small light hung in Scituate Light to guide the herring fishermen.
+After the first Minot’s Ledge Lighthouse was destroyed by a storm on April 16, 1851, Scituate regained temporary importance and received a fourth-order Fresnel lens in 1855, but when a sturdier Minot’s Ledge Lighthouse was built of granite and then placed in operation on November 15, 1860, Scituate Lighthouse was discontinued.
+Scituate’s lantern room and Fresnel lens were removed, and the property was leased.

-In 1916, Scituate residents appealed to Senator Henry Cabot Lodge to spare the abandoned light station from public auction and then raised $4,000 to buy the light from the U.S. government.
+In 1916, Scituate residents appealed to Senator Henry Cabot Lodge to spare the abandoned light station from public auction and then raised $4,000 to buy the light from the federal government.
 The sale of the lighthouse to the town was authorized by an act passed on June 28, 1916.
 In 1930, at the beginning of the Great Depression, the proud town built a new lantern room atop the lighthouse, declaring that “a community is judged by the condition of its public buildings; therefore the lighthouse should be well kept and in pleasing looking condition.”

-In 1968, a town meeting awarded the Scituate Historical Society management of the light, and under the society’s stewardship, the tower was relighted in 1994 as a private navigational aid after 134 years of darkness.
+In 1968, a town meeting awarded Scituate Historical Society management of the lighthouse, and under the society’s stewardship, the tower was relighted in 1994 as a private navigational aid after 134 years of darkness.
 In 2004, the society discovered that the outer course of poor quality bricks used in the extension of the tower years earlier was badly deteriorated.
 With funds provided by the town, the outer layer of bricks was replaced in the fall of 2004, and the tower was repainted the following spring.

-When Ruth Downton retired in 2008 after living twenty-two years at the lighthouse, the search commenced for her replacement.
+When Ruth Downton retired in 2008 after serving as a live-in caretaker of the lighthouse for twenty-two years, a search commenced for her replacement.
 Of the 100 applicants, thirty-six were interviewed.
 Potential keepers were asked such questions as, “Do you feel your furniture will be suited?” and “How would you use this opportunity?”